20 Dating Secrets Women Will Never Openly Acknowledge

 There are a lot of mysteries when it comes to finding love, but we're ready to share these truths.

 Ah, dating: One of life's greatest mysteries and the only thing we dread more than filing our taxes each spring.
 Okay, so maybe that's a little dramatic.
 Dating does have its fun and exciting moments.
 (That first kiss!
 Those butterflies!)
 But it can also be awkward and nerve-wracking, especially in the digital age.
 Of course, in the end, dating can be very, very worth it, especially when you find the person you want to share your life with.
 The trick is getting there.
 To do so, women have developed a number of different ways to navigate the matrix and prevent major missteps along the way.
 Historically, they've kept these tools under wraps.
 But now, we're pulling back the curtain on those dating secrets women have been guarding.

 1. We do more research than you realize.

-"It's not stalking to google someone," McDermott says.
+"It's not stalking to google someone," says Trish McDermott, dating coach at Meetopolis.com and founding team member of Match.com.
 "We live in the information age.
 We check out reviews before picking a restaurant for lunch; it's perfectly normal to be curious about a date, and for safety reasons, it's a good idea to poke around a little."

 2. We compare ourselves to your ex.